aahmad4/EasyConvert/README.md

 # How To Use The App

 To use the app simply select one of the buttons based on what file you currently have and what filetype you want it to become.
 Upon selection you will be prompted to your file dialog box on your respective device.
 Choose your current file and within seconds you will be prompted with a notification that your newly converted file is ready.
-The converions are simultaneous as well as efficient.
+The conversions are simultaneous as well as efficient.